gankcode/gankcode.github.io/README.md

-# Nuxt Minimal Starter
+# GankCode website

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+> powered by Nuxt 3, Quasar and TailwindCSS

 ## Setup